Creating and Maintaining a Mapping Table

 Summary

-A mapping table provides a simple and effective way to maintain performant joins between Plant an App entities and external systems.
+A mapping table provides a reliable way to maintain performant joins between Plant an App entities and external systems.

 By: